 Employment contract, specific pension plans, severance pay and non-competition clause

-Items of remuneration due or granted in respect of the 2016 financial year to the executive company officers, subject to the approval of the Shareholders’ General Meeting of 20 April 2017
+Items of remuneration due or granted in respect of the 2018 financial year to the executive company officer, subject to the approval of the Shareholders’ General Meeting of 17 April 2019

 Supplementary pension plan set up for senior executives

 VINCI SA and its subsidiary VINCI Management have set up a defined benefit pension plan for their senior executives, with the aim of guaranteeing them a supplementary annual pension.
-As required by Decree no. 2016-182 of 23 February 2016, the table below presents the main features of this plan:
+The table below presents the main features of this plan:

 Non-executive company officers

-In his capacity as Vice-Chairman and Senior Director, Yves-Thibault de Silguy receives specific Directors’ fees calculated as described in paragraph 4.2.2 below.
+In his capacity as Vice-Chairman and Director, Yves-Thibault de Silguy receives specific Directors’ fees calculated as described in paragraph below.